“The cultural and VCSE sectors have a key role to play in reducing health inequalities”

 The department has commissioned research and funded the National Academy for Social Prescribing and the provision of 1,000 link workers.
 It is not clear, however, that the department, NHS England or the Office for Health Improvement and Disparities have fully grasped the potential of creative health or that they mean to normalise creative health approaches within their vision and policies.
 I look forward to the Minister’s assurance that the Government do indeed intend this and will design integrated care structures to this end."

 Creativity and health equity

-In his final speech, on 13 January, Lord Howarth focuses on the impacts of creative approaches on health equity.
+In a third speech, on 13 January, Lord Howarth focuses on the impacts of creative approaches on health equity.
 He refers to the 2017 Creative Health report as well as more recent evidence on creativity, health equity and social mobility via the MARCH Network, led by Dr Daisy Fancourt.

 "The cultural and VCSE sectors have a key role to play in reducing health inequalities and should be fully embedded at systems level and in the health decision-making process.
 Integrated care partnerships provide the gateway to making this happen."